 René Garcia, Jr. - Biography

 René Garcia, Jr. didn’t always want to be a writer.
 In fact, he started out as an artist.
 Influenced by his father, René Sr., René Jr. took to pencil sketching.
-It’s not that his father was an amazing artist or anything, but René always admired a quick sketch his father had drawn one afternoon of a bearded man with sunglasses.
-René was a child, so it amazed him that a person could recreate such lifelike reality on paper.
-In retrospect, the drawing was actually kind of cartoony and René later came to find out that that was really the only thing his father could draw.
-By then, it was too late.
+It was an amazing feeling to be able to recreate such lifelike reality on paper.
 By age 12 René was able to perfectly replicate anything he saw onto paper with pencil.
-He would have pursued art throughout college and then professionally had it not been for the lack of support from his parents.
-In truth, they were downright disappointed when René made the announcement.
+He would have pursued art throughout college and then professionally, but self-doubts and other personal obstacles blocked his path until there was no path at all.
 Luckily, René enjoyed telling stories.

 Writing, for René, is just like pencil sketching in that he has an exact control over what the reader takes from his words.
 He’ll go so far as to plainly clarify what he means, sacrificing flowery metaphors and similes to ensure he’s understood.
 This gives his work a strong “meta” edge.
 René’s fiction and personal non-fiction are colored heavily in morose tones, which can be off putting to the optimistic.
 On the other hand, readers of cynical work regard René’s words as fresh and realistic.